SebastianReyes2005/LinearAlgebraProject/LinearProject2/Probabilistic Analysis of Stock and Bond Gapping by Linear Algebra.md

 output: pdf_document
 ---

-# Probabilistic Analysis of Stock and Bond Overnight Movement by Linear Algebra
+# The Market That Never Sleeps: Probabilistic Analysis of Stock and Bond Overnight Movements via Linear Algebra

 **By Sam Lu and Sebastian Reyes**